rahulsom/hottowel-ratpack/README.md

 ##### blocks.router Module
 The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.

-## Gulp Tasks
+## Gradle Tasks

 ### Task Listing

 - `./gradlew tasks --all`

-    Displays all of the available gulp tasks.
+    Displays all of the available gradle tasks.

 ### Code Analysis (TODO)